zonbrisad/bashplates/README.md

  - History cache for Query commands to allow questions to remember answers between runs
  - Rewrite hook system to elliminate hook variables
  - move code from bp_init to bp
+ - make columnize.py to a sepparate project

 ## References and tutorials